 During the event

-The arctica center will sell ice every day between 10 am – 3:30 pm.
-The center will open on Monday, June 6th, 2016, and will operate throughout the event.
+The Karachana (Arctica) will sell ice every day between 10 am – 3:30 pm.
+The center will open on Sunday, May 28, 2017, and will operate throughout the event.
 A 5kg pack will cost 20 NIS, please bring exact change in cash.
 We ask you not to arrive at the canter when it is closed.

 Due to the intent to create a free space for radical self-expression, and the understanding that such an expression exists in a pure and free form in our events but not in our daily lives, we decided to write a short guide to explain the Photographers etiquette guidelines.

-Midburn is an event that promotes volunteering – you are welcome to the information center at any point in the event to offer your services for anything.
+Midburn is an event that promotes volunteering – you are welcome to the Playa Info (information center) at any point in the event to offer your services for anything.